jayd3e-archive/Clusterflunk1/README.md

 INSTALL
 -------
 Clusterflunk uses vagrant to setup a virtualized development environment for working on the site.

 1. Install vagrant per the [getting started](http://vagrantup.com/v1/docs/getting-started/index.html) guide.
-2. cd to '~/boxes'
+2. Type `mkdir ~/boxes; cd ~/boxes`
 3. Clone the [Clusterstack](https://github.com/Clusterflunk/Clusterstack.git) repo into this directory, and cd into the created directory.
 4. Run `vagrant box add ubuntu-1110-server-amd64 http://timhuegdon.com/vagrant-boxes/ubuntu-11.10.box`.
 5. Run `vagrant up`.
 After this command completes, you can very easily access your new box by typing `vagrant ssh`.